DETROIT: a history of firsts and lasts. .:. The End is the Beginning…

 We’re not going to pretend, however, that the climax of the weekend was not a live show.
 What happened at the legendary Detroit Hip Hop venue, St. Andrew’s Hall, Saturday night was nothing short of historical.
 Beyond renegade Hip Hop’s man of the hour, Jay Electronica making his debut Detroit performance in the city where all but one of this elusive tracks have been recorded and/or mastered (another influential Detroit – New Orleans connection), it may have very well been the first and last time we would witness nearly the entirety if Detroit’s Hip Hop royalty on one stage in one night.

 Photos x Kevin Randolph and Adrienne Williams

 The night was full of its ups and downs.
+Jay Electronica finally met Ma Dukes for the first time and announced that he, and most likely Erykah Badu and others, would return to Detroit soon to perform for free to help raise funds for the J Dilla Foundation.
 Mainly ups, but the rumors circulating that this might be Slum Village‘s last show together, at least in Detroit outside of some already-scheduled “Villa Manifesto” tour dates, alongside questions raised about why DJ DEZ wasn’t DJing for SV that night, though he was there at the show, without a doubt put a dampering twist on an otherwise simply epic show.
 Illa J’s cameo with SV seemed to confirm other rumors of T3’s intentions to replace Elzhi with Illa J after “Villa Manifesto,” if not sooner.

 Photos x Khalid el-Hakim